-20 9.
-Plaintiff San Jose is a municipal corporation, organized as a Charter City under 21 the California Constitution and the laws of the State of California and is located in the County of 22 Santa Clara.
+- 7. The Court has jurisdiction under 28 U.S.C. §§ 1331 and 1346.
+This Court has further remedial authority under the Declaratory Judgment Act, 28 U.S.C. §§ 2201 and 2202 et seq. - 8.
+Venue properly lies within the Northern District of California because Plaintiff, the City of San Jose, is a public entity in this judicial district and a substantial part of the events or omissions giving rise to this action will occur or have occurred in this District.
+28 U.S.C. § the California Constitution and the laws of the State of California and is located in the County of Santa Clara.
 It is the tenth largest city in the United States.
-San Jose has always been a place 23 for immigrants with almost 40% of its current population having been born in another country.
-24 San Jose, which had been home to the Ohlone Indians for hundreds of years, was founded by 25 Spain on November 29, 1777, as El Pueblo de San Jose de Guadalupe.
-In 1821, San Jose 26 became part of Mexico.
-After the Treaty of Guadalupe Hidalgo ceded California to the United 27 States at the end of the Mexican-American War in 1848, San Jose became its first incorporated 28 U.S. city.
+San Jose has always been a place for immigrants with almost 40% of its current population having been born in another country.
+San Jose, which had been home to the Ohlone Indians for hundreds of years, was founded by Spain on November 29, 1777, as El Pueblo de San Jose de Guadalupe.
+In 1821, San Jose became part of Mexico.
+After the Treaty of Guadalupe Hidalgo ceded California to the United States at the end of the Mexican-American War in 1848, San Jose became its first incorporated